Astera Data Stack

 How To Work with LLM Generate

-To use an LLM Generate object, we need to map input field/s and define a prompt.
-In the Output node we get the response of the LLM model, which we can map to downstream objects in our data pipeline.
-Other configurations of the LLM Generate are set as default but may be adjusted if required by the use case.
+To use an LLM Generate object, we need to map input field(s) and define a prompt.
+In the Output node we get the response of the LLM model, which we can map to further objects in our data pipeline.

 1. A Prompt node will appear containing the Properties and Text fields.